SACRAMENTO, January 14, 2014

 The California Water Foundation (CWF), East Bay Municipal Utility District (EBMUD), and WaterSmart Software jointly announced today the results of an independent study that indicates providing information that helps households compare their water use to neighborhood averages can reduce residential water use by 5 percent.

 This approach is called social norms based water efficiency technology or “behavioral water efficiency.”
 Today’s announcement comes on the heels of recent drought alerts made by various California municipalities.
-A link to the study is here.

 “Californians want to use water responsibly, and most people believe they already do.
 This research shows that people are motivated to conserve water when you let them know that their water use exceeds that of similar homes,” said Lester Snow, Executive Director of the CWF which helped fund EBMUD’s WaterSmart Software pilot, as well as this new, independent analysis.
 “Water use reports like those used in this pilot program could prove an especially helpful tool for California water utilities, which face state requirements to reduce their per capita water use 20 percent by 2020 and must think of new, creative ways to encourage consumers to conserve water.”